nevinezzeldin28-maker/social-media-demo/README.md

 - Followed setup instructions to understand OAuth flows and platform integration.
 - Learned how Superface OneSDK works for social media automation.

+## Observations

+- The demo uses Passport.js for access tokens.
+- OAuth scopes differ for Facebook, Instagram, and Twitter.
+- The project provides reusable code examples for publishing posts across platforms.